glpaparelli/competitive-programming/notes/cp-notes.md

 **For construction of the segment tree, we start at the bottom level (the leaves) and assign them their respective values**.
 **On the basis of these values we can compute the values of the previous level**, using the `merge`  function.
 And on the basis of those, we can compute the values of the previous, and so on until we reach the root.

 **It is convenient to describe this operation recursively in the other direction, i.e., from the root vertex to the leaf vertices.**
 The construction procedure, if called of a non-leaf vertex, does the following:
 - recursively construct the values of the two child vertices
 - merge the computed values of these children

 We start the construction at the root vertex, and hence, we are able to compute the entire segment tree.

+**Said easy:**
+**The construction is recursive and is like a post-order visit, where the "visit" is the assignment of the value of the current node**
+- compute the left child value by recurring on the left subtree
+- compute the right child value by recurring on the right subtree
+- merge the segments and result in the current node

 The **time complexity of the construction** is $O(n)$, assuming that the merge operation is $O(1)$, as the merge operation gets called n times, which is equal to the number of internal nodes in the segment tree.
 #### 16.2.1.2 - Sum Queries
 We receive two integers $l$ and $r$, and we have to compute the sum of the segment $a[l,\dots,r]$ in $O(\log(n))$ time.